sulthanftr/os222/links.md

 Quick yet very helpful overview of Bash, the command line shell that you encounter when you open the terminal on most Unix operating systems, like MacOS and Linux.

 3. [Setting Bash as default terminal in VSCode.](https://stackoverflow.com/a/50527994)<br>
-In you want to learn to program .sh files in the already comfortable IDE.
+If you want to learn to program .sh files in the already comfortable IDE.

 ## Week 02
 1. [Chmod Command in Linux (File Permissions)](linuxize.com/post/chmod-command-in-linux)<br>